chenfengokha/CUBofSARS2/README.md

 # CUBofSARS2

 This repository contains core codes for our paper on “A systematic analysis of coevolution between respiratory viruses and humans elucidates distinct evolutionary patterns of codon usage bias between weakly and strongly virulent coronaviruses”.
-Details of main R codes are arranging and will be uploaded soon.